namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 https://youtu.be/25LUF8GmbFU , speaking out about complicated surgeries not really being well understood as helpful and being done.
 Very specialized and expensive yet potentially also overtreatment!

+### overuse of ED
+also mentioned, going to ED for a cold , or any non urgent thing.
+Expensive , avoidable.

+Related but not mentioned:
+I realize part of this is there arr people , tens of millions of people, who dont have access to insurance but cannot be refused by ED for when a condition that could have been caught early, gets to be an actual emergency.